BET Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 by Corinne Heller | Sun., Jun.
 23, 2019 3:04 PM

-Stars such as Eva Marcille, Meagan Good and Angela Simmons hit the red, well, technically blue carpet on Saturday for the 2019 BET Awards.
+Stars such as Lizzo, Eva Marcille, Meagan Good and Angela Simmons hit the red, well, technically blue carpet on Saturday for the 2019 BET Awards.

 The annual ceremony, celebrating celebrates black entertainers in music, television, movies, and sports, takes place in Santa Monica, California will air on Sunday evening.